xmotion-project/karaloop/karaloop TRADEMARK GUIDELINES.md

 law can be ambiguous, so we hope to provide enough clarity for you to understand whether we will consider your use licensed or non-infringing.

 The sections that follow describe what trademarks are covered by this Policy, as well as uses of the trademarks that are allowed without additional permission.
-If you want to use the Project's trademarks in ways that are not described in this Policy, email karaloop@protonmail.com with trademark use in the subject.
+If you want to use the Project's trademarks in ways that are not described in this Policy, email karaloop@protonmail.com with *Trademark Use* in the subject.
 We are reasonable and work almost anything out provided we get a request in advance.
 Any use that does not comply with this Policy or for which we have not separately provided written permission is not a use that we have approved, so you must decide for yourself whether the use is nevertheless lawful.